Randy Gumpert: Pitching career

 His final MLB appearance came September 23, 1952, a scoreless, two-inning relief stint against the Athletics at Shibe Park.
 Over his ten-season career, which spanned 17 years, Gumpert won 51 games, lost 59, and compiled a 4.17 earned run average.
 Of his 261 games pitched, 113 were starts and 148 came out of the bullpen, and he was credited with 47 complete games, six shutouts and seven saves.
 He allowed 1,099 hits and 346 bases on balls, with 352 strikeouts, in 1,0522/3 innings pitched.
 Gumpert then played three more seasons, 1953–1955, at the highest levels of minor league baseball before hanging up his glove.

 Manager, coach and scout

 Gumpert remained in baseball for another 39 years, managing in the Yankees' farm system (1956–1958 and 1960) and working as a minor league pitching instructor.
 He served as a temporary member of the Bombers' 1957 coaching staff, when, in April, Bill Dickey stepped down due to ill health; Gumpert eventually ceded his coaching post to Charlie Keller.
 He turned to scouting for the Yankees in 1959 (signing Doc Medich among others), and later worked for the Major League Baseball Scouting Bureau for two decades.
-He died in Wyomissing, Pennsylvania, in November 2008, two months before his 91st birthday.
+He died in Wyomissing, Pennsylvania, in November 2008, at age 90.